undg/eslint-git-diff/README.md

 ## Dependencies

 Those apps are necessary to be presents in your system.
-Install them from in whatever way you like.
+Install them in whatever way you like.

 * (eslint)[https://eslint.org/]
 * (eslint_d)[https://www.npmjs.com/package/eslint_d]